yast/ycp-killer/README.md

   2. **Update `ycpc`**

-     Updated `ycpc` is needed because Y2R relies on some features that are not present in `ycpc` bundled with openSUSE 12.3.
+     Updated `ycpc` is needed because Y2R uses it internally and it relies on some features that are not present in `ycpc` bundled with openSUSE 12.3.

      To install updated `ycpc`, install the `yast2-core` package from `YaST:Head:ruby`: